Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Conclusion

 \section{Conclusion}

-We proposed two algorithms, MM-BezEA and Set-BezEA, to search for parameterizations of approximation sets that define smooth curves in the decision space for bi-objective optimization problems.
-In highly multi-modal problems, good navigability of approximation sets is desired by decision makers, which can be further improved if approximation sets for a specific number of modes can be requested.
-The results show that the smoothness is indeed enforced by the Bézier parameterizations.
-Furthermore, the encoding of $b$ curves in Set-BezEA produces an exact number of approximation sets that are of high quality for highly multi-modal problems.
-Both algorithms were outperformed in problems with non-linear Pareto sets, but only low-order Bézier curves were researched.
-If the non-linearity of a mode surpasses the Bézier order, it can no longer be captured by the Bézier curve.
-All together, the algorithms are still potentially very useful in practice, which will be targeted in future work.
+We proposed the algorithm MM-BezEA to search for multiple parameterized approximation sets that define smooth curves in the decision space for bi-objective multi-modal optimization problems.
+The results show that MM-BezEA is competently capable of locating all modes in a multi-modal landscape as exemplified in various benchmark problems and that the smoothness is indeed enforced by the Bézier parameterizations.
+Furthermore, MM-BezEA significantly outperformed other algorithms in problems with linear Pareto sets, but was outperformed in problems with non-linear Pareto sets.
+However, only low-order Bézier curves were used in our experiments, and these results may well be different if higher order curves were used, which the definitions in this paper readily allow.